1garo/catalisa/README.md

 $ npm run start:dev
 ```

-I use [bruno](https://github.com/usebruno/bruno) instead of Postman, you can install Bruno and them import the collection `/reqs`
+I use [bruno](https://github.com/usebruno/bruno) instead of Postman, you can install it, go to `Open Collection`, then select `/reqs` folder to load the collection;

 ## Test